Everything you need to know about the new season of Dancing With The Stars

 New contestants include Mel C of the Spice Girls, Peloton instructor Cody Rigsby, and Olivia Jade Giannulli

-The competition series recently unveiled the list of 15 celebrities who will face off to win the mirror ball trophy.
+The competition series’s 30th season began on Monday (20 September).
+No one was eliminated during the season premiere, which focused instead on introducing the 15 celebrities making up this year’s cast.

-In accordance to the show’s format, each contestant will be paired with a professional dancer.
-One pairing will be eliminated each week.
+In accordance to the show’s format, each contestant has been paired with a professional dancer.
+One pairing will be eliminated each week going forward.

-Tyra Banks will return as host, having taken over from co-hosts Tom Bergeron and Erin Andrews last year.
+Tyra Banks has returned host, having taken over from co-hosts Tom Bergeron and Erin Andrews last year.

 Here is everything you need to know about the 30th season of Dancing with The Stars: